Extreme sizes in the Gibbs-type exchangeable random partitions: Asymptotic behavior of extreme sizes

 and $\rho_{\alpha,(-m\alpha)}(x)=0$, $\lceil x^{-1}\rceil>m$. \end{cor}

 \begin{rem} \rm The function $\rho_{0,1}(x^{-1})$ is known as Dickman's function for the frequency of smooth numbers in the number theory \cite{Dickman1930,Tenenbaum1995}. \end{rem}

 Let us move to the situation that the largest size is extremely small.
-For $\alpha<0$ and $\theta=-m\alpha$, $m=1,2,...$, the largest size is $O(n)$ almost surely, because the expression (\ref{L1_dist_Gg}) implies
+For $\alpha<0$ and $\theta=-m\alpha$, $m=1,2,...$, the largest size is $\Omega(n)$ almost surely, because the expression (\ref{L1_dist_Gg}) implies

 For the case that $0<\alpha<1$ and $\theta>-\alpha$ evaluation of (\ref{L1_dist_G_on}) leads following theorem, whose proof is given in Subsection~\ref{subsec:proof_P}.
-According to the theorem in the Ewens-Pitman partition with $0<\alpha<1$ the probability that the largest size is $o(n)$ is exponentially small in $n$.
+According to the theorem in the Ewens-Pitman partition with $0<\alpha<1$ the probability that the largest size is $o(n)$ decays exponentially.

 \begin{thm} In the Ewens-Pitman partition of the form $(\ref{EP})$ with $0<\alpha<1$ and $\theta>-\alpha$ the largest size satisfies

 where

 $f_r'(\xi)=df_r(\xi)/d\xi$ and $\rho_r$ is the unique real positive root of the equation $f_r(\xi)=0$.
 Moreover,